jonas-eberle/geoportal/README.md

 ### Library installation/updates

+When installing/updating a library, it is necessary to check, if the library has font files, images etc. that have to be copied into our `static` directory.

 ```
-# installing a library + saving in packages.json
+# installing a library + saving in npm-shrinkwrap.json and packages.json
 npm install --save "jquery@1.12.4"

+# check, which packages can be updated
+# current: installed version
+# wanted: latest version taking version constraint from packages.json into account
+# latest: actual latest version (might have breaking changes!)
+npm outdated

-# updating a library to the latest minor + saving in packages.json
+# updating a library to the latest minor + saving in npm-shrinkwrap.json and packages.json
 npm update --save "jquery"
 ```

-When updating a library, it is necessary to check, if the library has font files, images etc. that have to be copied into our `static` directory.

 ## Anchors to wetlands and products